reactjs/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 </DeepDive>

 A render tree represents a single render pass of a React application.
-With [conditional rendering](/learn/conditional-rendering), a parent component may render different children depending on the data passed.
+With [conditional rendering](/learn/conditional-rendering), a parent Component may render different children depending on the data passed.

 We can update the app to conditionally render either an inspirational quote or color.